 Unsettled Technology Domains in Industrial Smart Assembly Tools

 “Smart” refers to tools that are “specific, measurable, achievable,

-inspecting, gauging, drilling, and installing all
+inspecting, gauging, drilling, and installing all existing fastening systems.

-influence on Information and Communication Technology (ICT), assembly cost reduction, process
+Information and Communication Technology (ICT), assembly cost reduction, process

 control, and even the product and process quality.

 These four domains—and their undefined nature—are the focus of this SAE EDGE™

 Research Report.
 The technical issues identified here need to be discussed, the

 goals clarifying the scope of the industry-wide need to be aligned, and the

 NOTE: SAE EDGE Research Reports are intended to identify and illuminate key

 issues in emerging, but still unsettled, technologies of interest to the

 discussion and work in the hope of promoting and speeding resolution of

 identified issues.
 SAE EDGE Research Reports are not intended to resolve the

 challenges they identify or close any topic to further scrutiny.